MonitSharma/quantum_optimization_benchmarks/README.md

+# This project has been migrated to the [SMU‑Quantum](https://github.com/SMU-Quantum) organization.
+You can now find the latest code [here](https://github.com/SMU-Quantum/quantum-optimization-benchmarks) This repository will be removed on March 23, 2025.
+Please update any bookmarks or references to point to the new location.

+---

+---

 # Quantum Optimization Benchmarks

 This repository, **Quantum Optimization Benchmarks**, provides a collection of benchmark datasets and Jupyter notebooks for solving combinatorial optimization problems.
 The repository includes benchmark instances for problems like **Market Share**, **Maximum Independent Set**, **Multi-Dimensional Knapsack**, and **Quadratic Assignment Problem**.
 It also provides Python code for formulating these problems and analyzing results.